-We of course don't know whether Pease was referring to vocal numbers that Thompson had already recorded, or a future recording session that never got past the projected stage.
+We of course don't know whether Pease was referring to vocal numbers that Thompson had already recorded, or to a future session that never got past the projected stage.

 Sources used for our Thompson profile were Sharon A. Pease, "Chi's Thompson Turns to Solo Work and NYC," Down Beat, 15 July 1946, p.
 12; "Record Reviews," Metronome, September 1946, p.
 40; Tony Burke and Dave Penny, "Screaming Boogie," Blues & Rhythm: the Gospel Truth 37 (June-July 1988): 9-14; Robert Pruter interview with Catherine Hayes Thompson, 6 September 1989.

 Red Saunders (d, voc, ldr); George "Sonny" Cohn (tp); Joseph "Buster" Bennett (voc, as -1); Nat Jones (as); Leon Washington (ts); Porter Derrico (p); Mickey Sims (b).

 Chicago, May 1946

 |S-109-1||Red, the Be Bop Guy ("Saunders") -1||Sultan 2501B|

 |S-111-1-1 or S 111-1-2||Vi, Tell Me Why (Dean-Saunders)||Sultan 2503A|